- 3 updates

-Employees should take be tested to see whether they have an alcohol problem, according to campaigners.
-The Alcohol Health Network said that if problems were identified, employers could provide advice at an early stage.
+Employees should be tested at work see whether they have an alcohol problem, according to the Alcohol Health Network

 Don Shenker, director and founder of the Alcohol Health Network, said offering workers confidential tests for alcohol could "help prevent problems later".